bccomputerscience/COMPB11/homework/Homework4-A.md

 and the number of hours worked in a week.

 Computer their weekl pay.
 Be sure to compute any over time earned.
-Overtime should be computed as 150% of their normal hourly rate.
+Overtime should be computed as 150% of their hourly rate.
 Then print out a paystub displaying their weekly wages.

 Your output should be similar to the following.